sinonjs/sinon/docs/release-source/release/fake-xhr-and-server.md

 If none of the responses added through `respondWith()` match, the default response is `[404, {}, ""]`.

 Synchronous requests are responded to immediately so make sure to call `respondWith()` to configure the server response before calling `respond()`.
-If not, you will recieve the default `404 NOT FOUND` response.
+If not, you will receive the default `404 NOT FOUND` response.

 If called with arguments, `respondWith()` will be called with those arguments before responding to requests.